scify/Dianoia-app/README.md

 </p>
 <br>

-A demo of the app (in Greek) can be found [here](https://scify.github.io/Dianoia-app/#/home).
+A demo of the app (in Greek) can be found at [scify.github.io/Dianoia-app](https://scify.github.io/Dianoia-app/#/home).

-## Non-pharmaceutical activities for people with dementia.
+## Non-pharmaceutical activities for people with dementia

 ## Pre-setup steps